k1000/contenta/README.md

 Variables with prefix of current active language ex: "en" will be set to default.

-Somewhere in your code add:
+To register new custom service somewhere in your code add:

-    from contento.views import services
+    from contento.services import services

     # request arg is obligatory
     def foo(request, data):